Advising and Course Registration

-Students must have 32 units of undergraduate coursework to receive their Bachelor’s degree.
+Students must have 32 units of undergraduate coursework to receive their bachelor’s degree.
 The 3 graduate courses taken during Year 4 do NOT count towards the undergraduate degree.
-Students must make sure that they are on track to graduate on time by taking 3 UG courses as either 5th courses for 3 semesters, or by transferring in course credits.
+Students must make sure that they are on track to graduate on time by taking 3 undergraduate courses as either 5th courses for 3 semesters, or by transferring in course credits.

 Most first year undergraduates take four (4) courses/semester.
-In order to graduate on time, most Special Education students take five (5) courses during the second, third, or fourth years (preferably the second or third year), take summer or winter courses, or transfer in acceptable courses from another college.
-Since PAWS will not permit you to register for more than 4.5 units, the Undergraduate Coordinator arrange for permission for you to register for five courses provided you have the required cumulative GPA of 3.3.
+In order to graduate on time, most Deaf Education majors take five (5) courses during the second, third, or fourth years (preferably the second or third year), take summer or winter courses, or transfer in acceptable courses from another college.
+Since PAWS will not permit you to register for more than 4.5 units, the Undergraduate Coordinator arranges for permission for you to register for five courses provided you have the required cumulative GPA of 3.3.